ARMmbed/mbed-os-5-docs/docs/advanced/bootloader.md

 ## Creating the main program

 To create an application using a bootloader, you must first have created the bootloader binary and added it to the current project.
-You must then specify the bootloader image in mbed_app.json in the target_override section similar to this:
+You must then specify the bootloader image in mbed_app.json in the target_override section:

 ```
     "target_overrides": {